-We are expanding through a combination of organic growth and acquisitions and completed three acquisitions in 2004- Genisys in April 2004, Meritage in June 2004 and ZettaWorks in December 2004.
+We are expanding through a combination of organic growth and acquisitions and have completed four acquisitions since January 1, 2004-Genisys Consulting in April 2004, Meritage Technologies in June 2004, ZettaWorks in December 2004 and iPath Solutions in June 2005.
 We believe that information technology consulting is a fragmented industry and that there are a substantial number of privately held information technology consulting firms in our target markets that can be acquired on financially accretive terms.
 We have a track record of successfully identifying, executing and integrating acquisitions that add strategic value to our business.
-Over the past five years, we have acquired and integrated seven privately held information technology consulting firms, three of which were acquired in 2004.
+Over the past five years, we have acquired and integrated eight privately held information technology consulting firms, three of which were acquired in 2004 and one in 2005.
 We believe that we can achieve significantly faster growth in revenues and profitability through a combination of organic growth and acquisitions than we could through organic growth alone.